davidblu/multi-object-detection/YOLO/README.md

 ### Steps

-1. To run the full training, you will have to download the folder `assets` as mentioned in Intalling Section and put it in this repository.
+1. To run the full training, you will have to download the folder `assets` as mentioned in Installing Section and put it in this repository.
 2. If you do not want to train the model yourself, you can also download the folder `model` as mentioned in Installing Section and overwrite the folder `model` in this repository.
 3. Run the following command to see how the model performs on the VOC2007 testing dataset.
 ```